raventid/coursera_learning/README.md

 Also it's a monorepo, and I have a chance to evolve it the way I want and to see how to organize multilanguage repo.
 Where to put .gitignore files, how to structure commit messages and stuff like that.

-The repository's content is protected by MIT license, but I have no idea why you might want to use it, or even some part of it :)
+The repository's content is protected by MIT license (or by the license of original material if it was copypasted from book), but I have no idea why you might want to use it, or even some part of it :)

 # Note for copywriters
 As I'm using this repository as an exercises notebook I sometimes copy and paste quotes from different books, exercises and etc.